interlay/interbtc-spec/polkabtc-spec/docs/source/spec/treasury.rst

 burn
 ----

 During the :ref:`Redeem protocol <redeem-protocol>`, so-called Redeemers first lock and then destroy or burn their PolkaBTC to receive BTC.
 This function reflects this in their balance.

-Note that this function is only internally callable by the Redeem module.
+.. warning:: This function is only internally callable by the Redeem module.

 Specification
 .............